First you get a “privacy” tent (pick one - any one).

 This works great if you want/need a hot water source for doing dishes, as well as a handy water source you can put on a picnic table, etc.

-- Heat until you like the temperature.
+- Heat until you like the temperature, then insert the pumping mechanism.

 - Pump up the bug sprayer, activate the handheld sink sprayer and enjoy a hot shower every morning!